fefelbrn/Resume_optimizer/README.md

 This project is a complete rewrite of a CV optimizer application, restructured from the ground up to leverage LangChain's agent framework and LangGraph's workflow capabilities.
 We've eliminated all fallback implementations and built a pure agent-based system that uses tools, state management, and conversational memory.

+## 📹 Video Demonstrations

+We've created two video presentations to showcase the application:

+- **Frontend Presentation**: [Watch on YouTube](https://www.youtube.com/watch?v=38EIjO1rtUs) - Demonstrates the user interface, features, and user experience of the CV optimizer application
+- **Backend Presentation**: [Watch on YouTube](https://www.youtube.com/watch?v=41vr0_noGPg) - Explains the technical architecture, agent-based system, and implementation details

+These videos provide a comprehensive overview of both the frontend functionality and the backend architecture.
+Watch them to get a complete understanding of how the system works!

 ## Architecture

 ### Why We Chose This Architecture